Actively Recruiting

 You will not qualify if you...

-- Inclusion criteria present for more than 36 hours before enrollment
+- Inclusion criteria present for more than 36 hours

-- Treatment with Dobutamine, adrenaline, or isoprenaline
+- Treatment with dobutamine, adrenaline, or isoprenaline

-- Presence of supraventricular or ventricular arrhythmias (atrial fibrillation or flutter)
+- Presence of supraventricular or ventricular arrhythmias

-- Use of any cardiac pacemaker
+- Any form of cardiac pacing

 - Sick sinus syndrome